Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

-Global trade tensions are escalating, with the trade war introducing significant economic and geopolitical uncertainty.
-During the quarter, the US placed the most punitive tariffs on China.
-Meanwhile China is prioritizing economic stability, technological advancement, and domestic consumption to meet its ambitious growth targets.
-The Portfolio was overweight Chinese stocks as of quarter-end, with the majority of Chinese exposure in communication services and consumption-oriented businesses, which tend to be more domestically-focused and continue to look attractive on both self-relative valuation and growth characteristics.
+The global trade war has introduced significant economic and geopolitical uncertainty.
+During the quarter, the US placed record-high punitive tariffs on China.
+Meanwhile China has reciprocated, making all but essential (or tariff-exempt) trade between the two countries cost-prohibitive.
+China is prioritizing economic stability, technological advancement, and domestic consumption to meet its ambitious growth targets.
+The Fund was overweight Chinese stocks as of quarter-end, with the majority of Chinese exposure in communication services and consumption-oriented businesses, which tend to be more domestically-focused and continue to look attractive on both self-relative valuation and growth characteristics.
 Recognizing the need for greater self-reliance, European leaders have committed to military and economic revitalization.
 Additionally, Chinese investment in Europe is likely to continue climbing as China diversifies its trade relationships.
 In contrast, the UK faces stagflation, with the Bank of England cautiously navigating persistent inflation and gilt market volatility amid slowing growth.
 In EM, Taiwan and South Korea are two of the most externally-exposed economies.
-In contrast, India may be less exposed as the country has one of the largest tariff differentials between exports to and imports from the United States.
-As of quarter-end, we were overweight South Korean stocks in the Portfolio due in part to bottom-up valuation and top-down considerations.
+As of quarter-end, we were overweight South Korean stocks in the Fund due in part to bottom-up valuation and top-down considerations.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 The securities identified and described above do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Past performance does not guarantee future results.
 For a description of our performance attribution methodology, or to obtain a list showing every holding's contribution to the overall account's performance during the quarter, please contact our product manager, Kevin Moutes, at 310-231-6116 or [email protected].